Dressed to impress:

 Netsuke are often displayed as miniature sculptures, but this display will show how they were worn as part of a complete outfit.
 Apart from a group of some of the Museum’s most stunning netsuke, a bespoke kimono, an inro (a case for holding small objects), a sword, and smoking accessories will also be on display.

-netsuke, in hand-finished boxwood, are available from the British
+A series of hand-finished netsuke replicas, intricately carved in boxwood, are available to buy from the British Museum shop.